Working hours for teaching staff

 Postdocs, associate senior lecturers, research fellows

-Postdocs, associate senior lecturers and research fellows are to spend the majority of their annual working hours on research.
+Postdocs, associate senior lecturers and research fellows are to spend the major part of their annual working hours allocated in the duties plan on research.

 You are to have the opportunity to undertake training in higher education teaching and learning and to participate in teaching of undergraduate and Master’s students in order to gain the experience necessary for future promotion to senior lecturer and professor.

-Lecturers and adjunct lecturers should normally spend the majority of their annual working hours on teaching.
-The part of annual teaching hours spent on teaching activities should normally amount to a maximum of 80 per cent on average for the period of the duties plan.
+Lecturers and adjunct lecturers should normally spend the major part of their annual working hours allocated in their duties plan on teaching.
+The part of annual teaching hours in the duties plan spent on teaching activities should normally amount to a maximum of 80 per cent on average for the period of the duties plan.

 Other duties should normally amount to at least 20 per cent of working hours, with at least 10 per cent being professional development.
 Research studies may be included where relevant.